Liveaboard Diving

 Electrical outlets

-PLEASE NOTE: For safety reasons, extension cables and multi-socket adapters are forbidden on Indo Master.
+PLEASE NOTE: For safety reasons, extension cables and multi-socket adapters are forbidden on Indo Master

 Communications during your trip

-There is a satellite phone onboard which can be used in the event of an emergency.
+There is also a satellite phone onboard which can be used in the event of an emergency.
 (Charges apply).

 Environmental Considerations